N02870941/mazes/docs/README.md

 </p>

-A directed graph is a graph where an edge `e`  from vertex `u` to `v` is not equal to an edge `f` from `v` to `u`.
+A directed graph is a graph where an edge `e`  from vertex `u` to `v` is not equal to an edge `f` from `v` to `u` - they are directional.
 For example, in our city graph we may have an edge (road) from New York to Chicago with weight 200 miles.
-But, we have a **different** edge going from Chicago to New York may be 250 miles because the route the other way may require you to take a different road.
+But, we have a **different** edge going from Chicago to New York that is 250 miles because the return route may require taking a different road.

 <p align="center">
   <img src="img/png/undirected-weighted.png"><br>